Signs Your Site Provides a Bad User Experience

 No website is perfect, but you can do a great deal to minimise and eliminate the signs that your site is providing a bad user experience.
 Make it a habit to check your site regularly and pretend that you are just visiting it for the first time.
 Plus, have friends or family members navigate your site as well, so they can point out issues that you might have missed.
 The better you make the user experience, the more money your site can generate.

-Posted in the Web Design blog category on September 2, 2020.
+Posted in the Web Designer Blog blog category on September 2, 2020.